BuildFire/eventsManualPlugin/README.md

 # eventsManualPlugin

-### BuildFire plugin to create and manage events manually in your app.
+BuildFire plugin to create and manage events manually in your app.

+### How to run test cases(For plugin)
+- npm install
+- karma start